Aluminum - Brass - Copper - Nickel - Stainless

 3000 Series are alloyed with manganese and can be work-hardened.

-4000 Series are alloyed with silicaon.
+4000 Series are alloyed with silicon.
 These are also known as silumin.

 5000 Series are alloyed with magnesium and derive most of their strength from work-hardening.
 It is suitable for cyrogenic applications and low temperature work.
 That be said this series is susceptible to corrosion above 60 degrees C.